 Elizabeth Russell, U.S.A./Prague

 Kelly Grider, New York City

 David Dulceany, Duke University, U.S.A

 Estaban Jimenez Guerra, Havana, Cuba

 John DeMotte, Birmingham, Alabama

 Amy Feger, University of Montevallo

-The piece I made for this exhibition, Terra Incognita I, originates from a series of photographs I took this summer of a decaying blue wall of a defunct tuna factory in Southeast Sicily.
-The natural formations on the wall already resembled a map, caused by the elements and the nature of the wall material, were defined with acrylic paint and colored pencil.
+Conceived for the “Blue” exhibition, Terra Incognita I originates from a series of photographs taken this summer of an electric blue wall with aging plaster at a defunct tuna factory adjacent to the Ionian Sea in Southeast Sicily.
+The natural formations on the surface caused by exposure to the elements and the characteristics of the wall material already resembled a map, and were selectively defined in the drawing.
 During the navigation of the paper, as the pencil line traveled forward, I found myself at times lost and unsure where my explorations would arrive.
-The end result is an imagined land and sea with uncharted territory, somewhere between the familiar and the fantastic where neither scale nor location is mentioned, a place which could have been created by the haziness of memory or the unknown of the distant future.
+The end result is an imagined land and sea with uncharted territory, somewhere between the familiar and the fantastic where neither scale nor location is referenced.
+It is an unrecognizable place created by the haziness of memory, an altered landscape, an anonymous destination not yet consciously determined.